isomerpages/moe-bendemeersec/_languages-and-humanities/Mother Tongue/Chinese Language.md

 **Chinese New Year**

-Due to the Covid-19 situation, the Chinese New Year celebration in Bendemeer Secondary School is held online via Zoom.
+<p style="text-align:justify">Due to the Covid-19 situation, the Chinese New Year celebration in Bendemeer Secondary School is held online via Zoom.
 The Chinese New Year concert was a platform for students to showcase their talent.
 Concert performances include dancing, singing and martial arts.
 Exciting quizzes were also organized for students to learn more about the customs and traditions of the Chinese New Year.
-It was heartening to see students of Bendemeer Secondary School enjoying the concert and learning more about the Chinese culture.
+It was heartening to see students of Bendemeer Secondary School enjoying the concert and learning more about the Chinese culture. </p>

-Various level activities were also planned to cultivate students’ appreciation of the Chinese culture.
+<p style="text-align:justify">Various level activities were also planned to cultivate students’ appreciation of the Chinese culture.
 The Secondary One students researched on how different countries celebrated New Year.
 The Secondary Two students designed Spring Festival Couplets to welcome the new year.
 The Secondary Three students researched on topics and designed information sheets to introduce the traditions, customs and food items related to Chinese New Year.
-These works of art produced by the students were displayed at the school foyer to showcase their learning.
+These works of art produced by the students were displayed at the school foyer to showcase their learning. </p>

 ![Chinese New Year](/images/Departments/cl-cny-01.jpg)